 Nutrition

-how to make Creamed Corn – step by step photos
+how to make Creamed Corn step-by-step photos

-Husk and shave 6 ears of corn and set aside.
+Prep the corn and sauce: Husk and shave 6 ears of corn and set aside.
 If using 4 cups of frozen corn, rinse it well, strain, and set aside.
 In a saucepan, melt 5 Tbsp salted butter, add 1 Tbsp flour, and whisk together over medium heat to make a light roux.

 Take the pan off the heat and stir in ½ cup shredded Parmesan until melted.